The transition to IPv6 DNS can be easier

 IPv6 DNS made easier with BlueCat

-If you decide to leap (or someone else decides for you), BlueCat’s platform can help you manage your new slice of IPv6 addresses.
+If you decide to leap (or someone else decides for you), BlueCat’s platform can help you manage this transition.
 To better assess your IPv6 readiness, we also offer virtual instructor-led training on IPv6 for DNS, DHCP, and IP address management.

 Address records, or A records, map domain names to IP addresses in IPv4.
 Because IPv6 addressing is four times as long—again, instead of a 32-bit address, it’s a 128-bit address—an IPv6 record is an AAAA record (also known as quad A).